GracesGames/GracesGames.github.io/_posts/2017-07-23-Simple-File-Browser.markdown

 ##### Gameplay

 The Simple File Browser allows users to browse their file system inside Unity and save and load files without any dependencies e.g. the UnityEditor namespace.
-For a more detailed list of features please refer to the [feature page][feature-page].
+For a more detailed list of features please refer to the [feature page][feature-page]{:target="_blank"}.

 ##### Technology

-The Simple File Browser was developed using the [Unity Engine][unity-3d] since it is used in the _2D Tile Map Level Editor_ and the _Kick It_ game.
+The Simple File Browser was developed using the [Unity Engine][unity-3d]{:target="_blank"} since it is used in the _2D Tile Map Level Editor_ and the _Kick It_ game.
 The Simple File Browser currently supports Windows, Mac and Linux systems and Android devices, while iOS might be supported but this is untested.
 A portrait interface was developed to better support mobile users.

 ##### Status

-The Simple File Browser was released in the [Unity Asset Store][asset-store] and is open source for users to customize.
-For more information (features, setup and more) see the [website][website].
+The Simple File Browser was released in the [Unity Asset Store][asset-store]{:target="_blank"} and is open source for users to customize.
+For more information (features, setup and more) see the [website][website]{:target="_blank"}.
 The editor is under active development to resolve bugs and open for pull and feature requests.

 ##### Visuals